 Growth-driven website design is spread over time, meaning that you make site improvements continuously and in sections, starting with a launchpad website.
 The benefit of doing it this way is you will be able to analyze what needs improvement and what areas are doing extremely well.

 Additionally, you can launch quickly, and you will not lose sales or leads due to an outdated or static website.
-Design decisions are based on research and data, in regards to your buyer persona, website visitors, website interactions, etc. Your website is likely to drive more leads as the development of your site is not based on guesswork.
+Design decisions are based on research and data, in regard to your buyer persona, website visitors, website interactions, etc. Your website is likely to drive more leads as the development of your site is not based on guesswork.

 Three Main Principles of Growth-Driven Design